 The great thing about any music is that every listener will take something different from it.
 There will also be a difference between what it means to me, the listener and what the writers want you to think they are singing about.
 Every interpretation will be subjective, not definitive.
 So here is my take on it.

 What does Hotel California Mean?

 The album can be seen as a metaphor for their lives in the 1970s.
 The story behind Hotel California is the band’s rapid rise to fame.
-Between their arrival on the scene, and the writing of Hotel California – the band wrote, released and toured four major albums and delivered a Greatest Hits album that remains one of the all time best sellers.
+Between their arrival on the scene, and the writing of Hotel California – the band wrote, released and toured four major albums including One of these Nights and delivered a Greatest Hits album that remains one of the all time best sellers.

 Between 1971 and conceiving the album in February 1977 the band wrote, recorded, toured and partied relentlessly!
 Money, parties, and drugs all took their toll.
 Don Henley (long before he wrote songs about New York) came up with the concept and title into which the other band members added songs.

 The meaning of Hotel California can be assumed as the record industry.
 The band, mostly California outsiders arrived in Los Angeles, along a dark desert highway to be welcomed into the music industry.
 Like the welcome to a hotel that promises much, “Welcome to Hotel California” could be “Welcome to the Music Industry.”